 3. Rainforests and cloud forests – Specifically, six types of forests can be found in Costa Rica.

 Its numerous rainforests and cloud forests stand out, though, and the local government widely protects all.

 Some of the greenest rainforests in the country are found inside the Manuel Antonio National Park, the Corcovado National Park, and the Rincon de la Vieja National Park.

-Cloud forests, on the other hand, are situated within high-altitude areas such as the ones in Monteverde and in the Cerro Chirripo National Park.
+Cloud forests, on the other hand, are situated within high-altitude areas such as the ones in Monteverde and the Cerro Chirripo National Park.